michael2012z/BitBible/markdown/KJV/files/Job.md

 2. Who is this that darkeneth counsel by words without knowledge?

-3. Gird up now thy loins like a man; for I will demand of thee, and answer thou me.answer…: Heb. make me know
+3. Gird up now thy loins like a man; for I will demand of thee, and answer thou me.

-4. Where wast thou when I laid the foundations of the earth? declare, if thou hast understanding.hast…: Heb. knowest understanding
+4. Where wast thou when I laid the foundations of the earth? declare, if thou hast understanding.

 5. Who hath laid the measures thereof, if thou knowest? or who hath stretched the line upon it?

-6. Whereupon are the foundations thereof fastened? or who laid the corner stone thereof;foundations: Heb. socketsfastened: Heb. made to sink?
+6. Whereupon are the foundations thereof fastened? or who laid the corner stone thereof;

 7. When the morning stars sang together, and all the sons of God shouted for joy?